jfoox/epiQC/README.md

+# Data Availability

+All raw data is available on SRA using accession IDs SRR13050956-SRR13051274.

+Please note that Oxford Nanopore long read FAST5s are available separately, using accession IDs SRR27010831-SRR27010837.

-# epiqc scripts
+# Code

-Scripts for data processing, analysis and visualization of EpiQC methylation data.
+Data processing, analysis and visualization of EpiQC methylation data.

 ### SLURM scripts